noviicee/DSA_noviicee/Queue/queueds.md

 ![basic structure of a queue](https://www.etutorialspoint.com/images/ds/doubly-ended_queue.png)

-* A queue can basically be said t be opene from both the ends
+* A queue can basically be said to be opened from both the ends.
    * This is the reason why insertion and removal is done at different ends of a queue.

    * The end at which elememts are added are called as **rear/back/tail**